pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Stay flexibleâ€”adjust processes based on experience
 - Focus on communicationâ€”most conflicts stem from misunderstandings

 The Family Council you establish today will guide decisions that affect generations to come.
-Invest the time and effort to build it well, and it will serve as a foundation for dynasty success.
+Invest the time and effort to build it well, and it will serve as a foundation for Legacy success.

 In the next chapter, we'll explore how to educate your children in business principles from an early age, ensuring they're prepared to eventually take leadership roles in the empire you're building.